ryanflorence/react-training/lessons/02-testing-components.md

 ---------

 Try not to make assertions on `component.state` or `component.props`.
-The end result of a component is usually the effect on its display, so assert on the DOM when you can.
+The end result of a component is usually the effect on it's display, so assert on the DOM when you can.
 Asserting on `state` and `props` is brittle, you could `render: function() { return null; }` and have a passing test suite and a totally useless component.